influxdata/telegraf/plugins/outputs/kinesis/README.md

 ### compress_metrics_with

-`compress_with` has the following values.
+`compress_metrics_with` has the following values.
 If no value is set then compression is skipped.

 * gzip
 * snappy